jorbDehmel/oak/docs/manual.md

 ## `trait`s

-Traits are a shorthand for instantiating many functions at once without specifying a type.
+Traits are a shorthand for instantiating many functions at once without instantiating a `struct`.
+They can be used in `pre` blocks to ensure that a given generic type meets a certain set of requirements.
 Usually, `pre` and `post` blocks can only be used when instantiating a function, enumeration or struct.
 However, this may not always be wanted.
 For instance, the `stl::arr` type does not provide any dot product function.
 This, along with several other math functions, can be created at once by instantiating `stl::math_arr`.
 Internally, this is a zero-member struct with the associated functions contained in `pre` and `post` blocks.
 This can be notated in two ways, which are shown below.